 Once hosting novelist Stephen King and his wife, the Stanley Hotel not only served as the inspiration for the Overlook Hotel featured in his The Shining novel but was also featured in the movie and miniseries version of the story.
-Every night the hotel offers the Stanley Spirit Tour which is recommended for children age 10 & up.
+Every night the hotel offers the Historic Stanley Night Tour which is recommended for children age 10 & up.
 Guides take guests to darkened spaces and supposedly active phenomena weaving in tales of folklore as they go.
 The hotel says, “Due to the fact that spirits are not on the payroll, we do not guarantee any interactions,” so you’ve been warned.

 333 Wonderview Ave.

 Estes Park, CO 80517